About TOSSD data

 The Total Official Support for Sustainable Development – TOSSD – is a new international statistical framework for monitoring official resources and private finance mobilised by official interventions in support of sustainable development of developing countries.

-Notes on the 2022 TOSSD data
+Notes on the 2023 TOSSD data

-The data were updated on 18 April 2024.
+The data were updated on 2 March 2025.

 Under « aggregate » as a provider, the data include two sorts of activities, as indicated in their « project descriptions »:

-• Non-concessional flows: semi-aggregates - while the bulk of data on bilateral non-concessional flows and export credits are shown at activity level for providers that have agreed to their disclosure, some may be subject to confidentiality restrictions (in total, semi-aggregated transactions amount to USD 3 billion).
+- Non-concessional flows: semi-aggregates - while the bulk of data on bilateral non-concessional flows and export credits are shown at activity level for providers that have agreed to their disclosure, some may be subject to confidentiality restrictions (in total, semi-aggregated transactions amount to USD 7 billion).

 Data on the amounts mobilised from the private sector are partially disclosed for confidentiality reasons.
 More restrictive confidentiality regimes apply to mobilisation data reported in TOSSD by multilateral development banks, following specific provisions included in data-sharing agreements between the OECD and these institutions.
 Data are disseminated in the form of semi-aggregates and include estimated data gaps.